RusselCS/UIX/pk3/README.md

 --- (1) folks needed to turn the whole thing off due to bad performance, and
 --- (2) the way some of the cvars were handled was inconsistent across widgets
 - TeamInfo:
 --- Recoded from the ground up.
-CPU footprint reduced by roughly 50%.
+--- Removed layer health bars.
 --- Reworked the widget to be 4 rows of data: Name, Location, Health, Ammo/Lives.
 --- Ammo info outsourced to "UIXDB.acs", which can be replaced by other mods for their specific purposes.
 --- Removed the directional compass for ally positions.
 It was too much information to obtain at a glance.